Mohammadhsmhs/reminder/README.md

  Hi
- I tried implementing uncle bobs clean architecture (I personally think it's the most important aspect) in this project there is a feature folder which contains all features of the app and every feature has data, domain and presentation we can implement desired design pattern in presentation...
+ I tried implementing uncle bobs clean architecture (I personally think it's the most important aspect) in this project there is a feature folder which contains all features of the app and every feature has data layer, domain layer and presentation layer we can implement desired design pattern in presentation layer...

 note : some features are missing due to my time limits